-Anger Can Be Contagious - Here's How To Stop The Spread
+Anger Can Be Contagious — Here's How To Stop The Spread

 This is what happened to a Twitter user named Michael Beatty who lives in Alabama.
 He's 65 and served in the military during the Vietnam War.
 Earlier this year, he got ticked off when he read a tweet written by comedian and actor Patton Oswalt.
 It was a negative tweet about President Trump.

-"So I did a knee jerk reaction," Beatty told us. " I sent him two tweets back."
+"So I did a knee-jerk reaction," Beatty told us. " I sent him two tweets back."

 Beatty says he told Oswalt: "I enjoyed seeing your character in [the movie] Blade: Trinity die so horribly."
 In another tweet he poked fun at the actor's height.